ashmamd/2020SmartKart/reports/sprint-05/sprint_05.md

 * Feature for Admin to export the entire database to a local file
 ![Database Dump](../webApp/adminDumpDB.png)
 ![Database Dump txt File](../webApp/dumptxtFile.png)
-  * Dumps datbase when app runs (not upon admin clicking dump database)
+  * Dumps database when app runs (not upon admin clicking dump database)

 * 2 actions per user for "test" accounts upon deployment of SmartKart
   * Not able to do/test this since automation does not work